yentsun/tasu/README.md

 Usage
 -----

-Create an instance of the wrapper:
+Create an instance of the transport:

 ```js
 const Tasuu = require('tasu');